 Though it was possible to take a bus over to our next stop, we opted to walk, to see as much of the city as we could.

 As a lover of all things photography, it was only fitting that our first museum visit was to Fotografiska, one of the world’s best museums dedicated to photography, and photography alone.

 The experience was interesting, passionate, emotional, and even a little disturbing at times, and I highly recommend you to visit.

-As soon as we stepped outside, a beautiful sunset fading from golden orange to pink into a lavenders sky dominated our view.
+As soon as we stepped outside, a beautiful sunset fading from pink to lavender dominated our view.
 What a perfect ending to our first of three days in Stockholm!

 But wait, it wasn’t over just yet.
 It was dinnertime.
 My favorite time (other than lunchtime).